ConduitNetwork/docs/troubleshooting/uinotloading.rst

-|morpheus| UI not loading after upgrade or reconfigure
+|conduit| UI not loading after upgrade or reconfigure
 ======================================================

 Problem:
-  The |morpheus| ui does not load after performing an upgrade.
+  The |conduit| ui does not load after performing an upgrade.

 Common Causes:
    #.
-The morpheus-ui has not finished loading
+The conduit-ui has not finished loading
    #.
-The morpheus-ui was not fully stopped before reconfigure, or not started after reconfigure
+The conduit-ui was not fully stopped before reconfigure, or not started after reconfigure
-   #. |morpheus| was forced to restart or shut down while the database schema was being migrated during an upgrade
+   #. |conduit| was forced to restart or shut down while the database schema was being migrated during an upgrade

 Solutions:
   #.
-The morpheus-ui has not finished loading.
+The conduit-ui has not finished loading.

-      An easy way to see when the ui is finished loading and running is to tail the ui current file and look for the morpheus logo with version and start time
+      An easy way to see when the ui is finished loading and running is to tail the ui current file and look for the conduit logo with version and start time

       .. code-block:: bash

-        morpheus-ctl tail morpheus-ui
+        conduit-ctl tail conduit-ui

   ..
-NOTE:: After running `morpheus-ctl start morpheus-ui`, the |morpheus| ui takes around 3 minutes to run depending on hardware.
+NOTE:: After running `conduit-ctl start conduit-ui`, the |conduit| ui takes around 3 minutes to run depending on hardware.

   #.
-The morpheus-ui was not fully stopped before reconfigure, or not started after reconfigure
+The conduit-ui was not fully stopped before reconfigure, or not started after reconfigure

-      The morpheus ui must be stopped prior to running morpheus-ctl reconfigure when upgrading.
-Sometimes running morpheus-ctl stop morpheus-ui will timeout and the ui is not actually stopped.
-If stopping the ui does timeout, run morpheus-ctl kill morpheus-ui prior to reconfigure, and be sure to run morpheus-ctl start morpheus-ui after reconfigure is completed.
+      The conduit ui must be stopped prior to running conduit-ctl reconfigure when upgrading.
+Sometimes running conduit-ctl stop conduit-ui will timeout and the ui is not actually stopped.
+If stopping the ui does timeout, run conduit-ctl kill conduit-ui prior to reconfigure, and be sure to run conduit-ctl start conduit-ui after reconfigure is completed.

       If you ran a reconfigure before stopping the ui, run:

       .. code-block:: bash

-        sudo morpheus-ctl kill morpheus-ui
+        sudo conduit-ctl kill conduit-ui
-        sudo morpheus-ctl reconfigure
+        sudo conduit-ctl reconfigure
-        sudo morpheus-ctl start morpheus-ui
+        sudo conduit-ctl start conduit-ui

       Wait for the ui to come up.

-  #. |morpheus| was forced to restart or shut down while the database schema was being migrated during an upgrade
+  #. |conduit| was forced to restart or shut down while the database schema was being migrated during an upgrade

       If the ui fails to start and you see the error ``Invocation of init method failed; nested exception is liquibase.exception.LockException: Could not acquire change log lock.
-Currently locked by morpheus`` it likely means morpheus was forced to restart or shut down while the database schema was being migrated during an upgrade, and the lock was not released.
+Currently locked by conduit`` it likely means conduit was forced to restart or shut down while the database schema was being migrated during an upgrade, and the lock was not released.

       To release the lock, you will need to run a mysql query.
-You will need to install mysql-client on the morpheus appliance, and grab the password for morpheus mysql.
-The username and db name are both morpheus.
-The password to login to mysql can be found in the application.yml file located at ``/opt/morpheus/conf/application.yml``
+You will need to install mysql-client on the conduit appliance, and grab the password for conduit mysql.
+The username and db name are both conduit.
+The password to login to mysql can be found in the application.yml file located at ``/opt/conduit/conf/application.yml``

       Then run the following:

       .. code-block:: bash

-        mysql -u morpheus -p -h 127.0.0.1 morpheus
+        mysql -u conduit -p -h 127.0.0.1 conduit

       At the prompt, enter the mysql password from the application.yml